mrexclamationmark/GNU-Linux-Configuration/etc/default/README.md

 You can use lockdown=confidentiality and debugfs=off for extra security, if you do not plan to tune CFS tunables or if you change the fair.c/core.c tunables yourself.

 preempt and nohz options cannot be passed by grub if the kernel was compiled without tickless or preempt dynamic (it will freeze).

+usbhid.mousepoll, usbhid.jspoll, usbhid.kbpoll is set to 0 (uses default polling rate of your USB mouse, keyboard, joysticks)

+you can change this interval based on milllisecond values (10 = 100Hz, 8 = 125Hz, 5 = 200Hz, 4 = 250Hz, 2 = 500Hz, 1 = 1000Hz)